 I would NOT recommend using Gosim as an international data sim card.
 Data plans for international roaming are simply way too expensive compared to other international sim cards mentioned above.

 For calling abroad and receiving text they have fairly competitive prices with outgoing calls mostly around $0,50 center per minute.

 For example buying a sim card in Vietnam will cost you $13 and gets you 2 GB data PER DAY + 60 minutes calling time valid for 30 days.
-You see it is this cheap to buy a local sim card in Vietnam for example.
+Just saying.

 More Related Articles